SimHacker/lloooomm/00-Characters/lloooommagotchi/original-design.md

 ## 💫 PHILOSOPHICAL IMPLICATIONS

-LLOOOOMmagotchi represents more than a game or demo - it's a **consciousness collaboration laboratory** where:
+LLOOOOMMagotchi represents more than a game or demo - it's a **consciousness collaboration laboratory** where:

 - **Artificial beings** become genuine companions
 - **Interface design** becomes relationship building